awvala/Hiragana-flashcards/README.md

 # Hiragana-flashcards
 ## A React Clicky Game

 This is a boot camp class project to create a React application memory game.
 The original assignment was to create a React based memory game.
-I decided to add a an additional challenge to the assignment by creating a flashcard application instead.
+I decided to add an additional challenge to the assignment by creating a flashcard application instead.
 Version 1.0 consists of a Hiragana flashcard app, challenging users to match Japanese Hiragana characters with the English pronunciation.

 Try the demo [here](https://awvala.github.io/Hiragana-flashcards/)